buildbot/buildbot/master/docs/developer/www.rst

  * A `fast growing community and ecosystem <http://builtwith.angularjs.org/>`_

 On top of Angular we use nodeJS tools to ease development
- * grunt buildsystem, seemlessly build the app, can watch files for modification, rebuild and reload browser in dev mode.
+ * gulp buildsystem, seemlessly build the app, can watch files for modification, rebuild and reload browser in dev mode.
    In production mode, the buildsystem minifies html, css and js, so that the final app is only 3 files to download (+img).
  * `coffeescript <http://coffeescript.org/>`_, a very expressive langage, preventing some of the major traps of JS.
  * `jade template langage <http://jade-lang.com/>`_, adds syntax sugar and readbility to angular html templates.